argelomnes/tailwindcss-starter-kit/README.md

 1. Tailwind CSS IntelliSense
 2. Live Server (Five Server)
-    - To use: Right-Click a dist in the Explorer > Open with Five Server (root)
+    - To use: Right-Click dist in the Explorer > Open with Five Server (root)